 Catalunya has often been at odds with the central Spanish government in Madrid.
 Back in the 1930s this area was one of the last pockets of resistance against the Fascist dictator Francisco Franco.
 When Franco finally took power he punished the region with four decades of repression.
 During that time, locals were prohibited from flying their flag.
 To show their national spirit, they flew the flag of the Barcelona soccer team instead.

-Each Sunday Barcelonans gather in front of their cathedral to celebrate their community by dancing the traditional Sardana.
+Each Sunday Barcelonans gather in front of their cathedral to celebrate their community by dancing the traditional sardana.
 Traditional instruments — which evoke the struggle these people have waged through the centuries to keep their culture alive — sound sweet (I think only) to Catalan ears.

 The Catalan language is irrevocably tied to the history and spirit of the Catalan people.
 Since the end of the Franco era in the mid-1970s, the language has enjoyed a huge resurgence.
-It's the language of the local schools and these days children here speak Catalan first...Spanish second.
+It's the language of the local schools and these days children here speak Catalan first, and Spanish second.

-Today the Rambla is rich at the top and rich at the port and the only thing left of the prostitutes are holes ground by anxious high heels into the stone thresholds of brothel doorways that once faced the boulevard.
+Today the Ramblas is rich at the top and rich at the port and the only thing left of the prostitutes are holes ground by anxious high heels into the stone thresholds of brothel doorways that once faced the boulevard.

-The toughest thing surviving on the Rambla are the roving gangs of thugs who run the high-energy, extremely twitchy shell games.
+The toughest thing surviving on the Ramblas are the roving gangs of thugs who run the high-energy, extremely twitchy shell games.
 With spotters uphill and downhill, and a full team of shills, nervous men scoot their dodgy peas.
 It's amazing there are enough fools on the streets to keep them in business.

-While souvenir shops and crowds of tourists have diluted the Rambla’s former elegance, it still offers an entertaining place to see the carnival of Barcelona life.
+While souvenir shops and crowds of tourists have diluted the Ramblas' former elegance, it still offers an entertaining place to see the carnival of Barcelona life.
 But pay attention.
 Wherever people stop to gawk, pickpockets are at work.
-I think you're as likely to be pickpocketed in Barcelona — especially here on the Rambla — as about anywhere else in Europe.
+I think you're as likely to be pickpocketed in Barcelona — especially here on the Ramblas — as about anywhere else in Europe.
 If you stop for any commotion or spectacle, put your hands in your pockets before someone else does.